HORIZON TOURS - Winner of the Westpac Otago Māori Business Award 2020

 it is also so important to us that we are giving back to places we visit.
 Our tour fees help support a number of community conservation programs.

-Join us on one of our tours, we look forward to sharing Dunedin’s unique history, wildlife and landscape with you, sharing our love of this place as seen through our eyes.
+Join us on one of our tours, we look forward to sharing Dunedin’s and the lower South island's unique history, wildlife and landscape with you, sharing our love of this place as seen through our eyes.

 Nau mai, haere mai - Welcome!